Great Plains Center for Agricultural Health Community-Track Pilot Project Grants

 This opportunity provides funding for community-based

-nonprofit organizations that are working to prevent
+projects working to prevent

 agricultural injury and illness through training and

-Priority will be given to projects addressing stress and
+Priority will be given to projects addressing

-trips, falls, and other traumatic injuries.
+slips/trips/falls and other traumatic injuries, and

 All people with an interest in agricultural health or